-Bossip Be Trippin: Our Crazy, Delicious & Hilariously Ridiculous Essence Fest Adventure
+Bossip Be Trippin’: Our Crazy, Delicious & Hilariously Ridiculous Essence Fest Adventure

 longer than Aretha Franklin tiddays outrageous.

-Waiting in never-ending lines for theme park rides (or free samples at Costco)?
+Waiting hours for theme park rides (or free samples at Costco)?
 Cool.
 But free body butters, promo trinkets and beauty products?
 That’s where I draw the line.

 Now, if you rock with Bossip, you know we’re always on the scene, especially at Essence Fest where we cover exclusive industry events, junkets, brunches, lunches, dinners, everything.